avaines/terraform_lambda_build_options/option5/README.md

 ### Cons
- - Potential for over engineering
+ - Potential for over-engineering
- - Creative use of tagging objects to resolve the identification of package tags
- - Blurs the lines between TF as declarative and building packaging and the imperative task of versioning and bundling code
+ - Risk that dummy code is left deployed

 ### Pros
  - Automates some of the manual steps in seperation of the workflow